How to Get Into Princeton: Acceptance Rate & Strategies

-Princeton’s yield rate is an astoundingly high 82%.
+Princeton’s yield rate was an astoundingly high 82%.
 However, that fell to 69% for the Class of 2022.
 In a normal year, they are similar only to schools like MIT, Harvard, and Stanford in this regard.
-For comparison, elite schools such as Georgetown, Pomona, Bowdoin, Barnard, Vanderbilt, Northwestern, and Duke all have yield rates under 60%.
+For comparison, elite schools such as Georgetown, Pomona, Bowdoin, Barnard, Vanderbilt, Northwestern, and Duke all have yield rates at or under the 60% mark.
 The bottom line is that Princeton is the first choice of the vast majority who apply.

 Tips for Applying to Princeton